 Fighing this good fight of faith is an on-going, daily challenge.

-There are some days when exercising my faith is the last thing I want to do!
-On those days, I wander around in my ‘Growing-Weary’ Garden.
-On those days, my Growing-Weary Garden has some very healthy plants — discouraged, doubtful, depressed, and lonely!
+And yet — there are some days when exercising my faith is the last thing I want to do!
+On those days, I wander around in my ‘Growing-Weary’ Garden and I see some very healthy plants — discouraged, doubtful, depressed, and lonely!

 Fighting the good fight of faith is not for wimps!